 In short, individuals should first attempt to resolve matters amongst themselves, with DCT’s advocating for their students when appropriate.
-If/When that fails, CAPIC serving as an independent investigator and arbiter when that fails.
-The basic procedures outlined below are also summarized in CAPIC’s Offer and Acceptance Policy, particularly items #9 – 11 (addressing perceived violations).
+If/When that should fail, CAPIC will build on efforts made to-date, and serve as an independent investigator and arbiter to resolve the matter.
+The procedures outlined below are also summarized in CAPIC’s Offer and Acceptance Policy, particularly items #9 – 11 (addressing perceived violations).

 The goal of the Grievance process is to clarify misunderstandings, honor existing agreements, maintain standards, and reach solutions by mutual agreement whenever possible.

 - When resolution cannot be reached by mutual agreement, CAPIC reviews the matter to help ensure the resolution proposed is obtained through a process that is fair and professional for all involved parties.